 - Costs can vary substantially among the various providers and you should shop around to get the best price.
 Premiums for the same coverage can vary by hundreds of dollars from one provider to the next.

 - An insurance broker may be a good place to start looking for the travel insurance that you need.
 Insurance brokers represent a wide range of companies offering emergency travel insurance and as such can provide a broad range of coverage to match individual travel plans, age and pre-existing medical conditions.
 Insurance brokers don’t sell travel insurance from a single insurance supplier but rather attempt to find the best insurance to match your particular requirements and health.
 Brokers will also attempt to educate you so that you are aware of some of the pitfalls in purchasing travel insurance.
 Brokers will also advocate on your behalf should you have to make a claim.
-AwayCare and Medi-Quote are but two examples of such insurance brokers.
+AwayCare, Medi-Quote and Securiglobe are but three examples of such insurance brokers.
 Simply Google “travel insurance brokers” to find a comprehensive list.

 - There are many other providers of out-of-province/out-of-country medical insurance.
 Blue Cross, the CAA, CARP, Manulife and RBC are just a few.
 In addition, many premium credit cards provide travel insurance.
 Beware, however, of assuming that your credit card will provide you with adequate medical insurance.
 Many premium credit cards do provide automatic travel insurance, but this coverage is limited in nature (usually up to 15 days and only for travellers under age 65).
 A few premium cards do provide emergency travel insurance to those over 65, but this is limited to trips of 3 days duration or less.
 The caveat once again is buyer beware.